ifBars/S1API-docs/.vitepress/docs/guide/index.md

 ## Want to Contribute?

 This is a massive project with many different areas to specialize in.
 If you're interested in contributing, please refer to the [Contributing](/contributing/) page for guidance on code standards and the contribution process.

-Ready to get started?
-Head to the [Getting Started](/guide/getting-started) guide.